A scenic mountain road to Ofen Pass in Switzerland

-Ofenpass is a high mountain pass at an elevation of 2.149m (7,051ft) above the sea level, located in the most eastern corner of Switzerland, in the canton of Graubünden.
+Ofen Pass (Fuorn Pass) is a high mountain pass at an elevation of 2.156m (7,073ft) above the sea level, located in the Engiadina Bassa/Val Müstair Region in the Swiss canton of Graubünden.

+The road to the summit is very steep, hitting a 14.3 % of maximum gradient through some of the ramps.
 This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 Remember to strictly follow the speed limits.
 The local police is often hidden behind houses with a radar gun and Swiss tickets are damned expensive.